All you need to drive legally in Nigeria and across West Africa

 Avoid Drunk Driving

-Drunk driving is a serious offense in Nigeria.
+Drunk driving is a serious offense.
 The country strictly enforces a 0.05% legal blood alcohol limit (BAC) for the general population, including professional and novice drivers.
 Alcohol affects your ability to drive and focus on the road, leading to injury, or worse, death.
 As such, never drink and drive to ensure your safety on the road.

 Drive Below the Speed Limits

-Overspeeding is one of the leading causes of road fatalities in Nigeria.
-When getting around the country, make sure to drive below the speed limits to prevent accidents and overspeeding fines.
+Over speeding is one of the leading causes of road fatalities.
+When getting around the country, make sure to drive below the speed limits to prevent accidents and over speeding fines to adhere to the road safety rules.
 The maximum speed limit in urban areas is 50 Kph.
 When traversing expressways, the maximum speed is 100 Kph.
 If the roads are defective or the weather is bad, lower your speed accordingly to reduce the risk of driving mishaps.

 Wear Your Seatbelt Always